DarkGhostHunter/Preloader/README.md

 Preloader::make()->when(fn () => $app->cache()->get('should_run'));
 ```

+This is handy if you can combine the condition with your own application logic, like a given number of requests, or an external signal.

 #### `whenOneIn()`

 This is method is just a helper to allows you to quickly make generate a Preloader list in one of a given number of random chances.